- Printer friendly version of the 2023-24 Elementary Code of Conduct

 Visitors to Our Schools

-The Board of Education encourages parents, guardians, and members of the community to visit the district’s schools and classrooms to observe the work of students, teachers, and other staff.
+The Board of Education encourages parents, guardians, and members of the community to visit the district’s schools and classrooms to observe the work of students, teachers, and other staff but during the COVID Pandemic, we are not allowing visitor’s in the buildings.
 The schools are a place of work and learning therefore, certain limits are set for such visits.
 The building principals are responsible for all persons in the building and on the grounds.
 For these reasons the following rules apply to visitors:

 1. Parents/guardians or community members who wish to observe a classroom/activity must have a sound educational reason and obtain approval from the building principal prior to such visits.